soorinpark/mafiagame/README.md

 	------------------------------------------------------------------
 	ID		| Requirements
 	------------------------------------------------------------------
-		9	| The app is has working buttons and menus
+		10	| The app is has working buttons and menus
-		1	| The AI performs their actions in a timely fashion 11	| The app can interact with the user notifying of errors as well as game text 12  	| The app has visual representations of the game as well as text explaining
+		11	| The AI performs their actions in a timely fashion 12	| The app can interact with the user notifying of errors as well as game text 13  	| The app has visual representations of the game as well as text explaining 15	| The app doesn't crash and runs without bugs.
  	------------------------------------------------------------------

 Methodology: